 There are a number of regulatory requirements for record keeping and reporting that must be met by a licence holder.
 The applicant is encouraged to refer to the Cannabis Regulations and Appendix E Record Keeping Attestation for details about record keeping required for the licensing process, and to consult the Cannabis Regulations to obtain an understanding of the post-licensing regulatory record keeping and reporting requirements.

-Table 17: Record Keeping (and Reporting) Requirements

-Requirement Required details to include

-Record keeping attestation

-Include a signed and completed attestation form found in Appendix E: Record Keeping Attestation.
+Table 17: Recor d Keeping (and Reporting) Requirements Requirement Required details to include Record keeping attestation (Cultivation, processing or sale for medical purposes licences only) Include a signed and completed attestation form found in Appendix E: Record Keeping Attestation.